surlabs/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 ```
 The student's text is run through a markdown filter first which applies normal markdown display formatting.
 In this example we also apply a special STACK transformation (`latexwrap`) which translates and aligns AsciiMath surrounded by backticks.

 Multiple `[[extractor]]` blocks may be used to extract answers from the block into multiple STACK inputs.
 Multiple `[[filter]]` blocks can also be used to translate the raw original input in different ways in succession.
 By default, the output of one filter is fed into the next filter as the 'raw' input.
 Extractors are supplied with the cumulative output of the filters so far and 'map' information from the most recent filter applied.
-For instance, the markdown filter supplies a list of all the identified occurences of code and asciimaths sections in the student's text (in order) and with both the initial contents given to the filter and the transformed output.
+For instance, the markdown filter supplies a list of all the identified occurrences of code and AsciiMath sections in the student's text (in order) and with both the initial contents given to the filter and the transformed output.

 Filters and extractors are applied in the order listed in the `[[ascii]]` block.
 Filters have the option to break the chain and return to processing the initial raw student input and/or to display the output of the current filter even if there are later filters in the chain (which will thus be used for creating input for extractors, not display).